 Israeli civilians moved into the West Bank after Israel took control of it from Jordan in the 1967 war.
 Every Israeli government since then, whether hawkish, dovish or mixed, has supported Jewish settlements there.
 The reasons lie in history, politics and security concerns.
 Some Israelis consider settlements bulwarks against potential attacks of the kind that occurred in 1948, when Arab countries assaulted Israel after rejecting a UN plan partitioning the British-ruled Holy Land.
 (That plan would have made the West Bank part of a new Arab state, alongside a Jewish one.)
 Critics of Israeli settlements argue they are illegal under the Fourth Geneva Convention, which prohibits an occupying power from transferring its civilians into territories it occupies.
 Israel says the clause isn’t applicable to the West Bank because Jordan, which held the territory for 19 years before Israel, was never recognized as the sovereign power there, and the area was captured in a defensive war.
 Some settlers think modern-day Jews have a right to the West Bank because it was the heart of biblical Israel.
 Others simply like the relatively inexpensive housing.
 Government subsidies, including favorable mortgages and discounts on purchases of property declared state land, amount to about $700 per settler per year.
 The presence of settlements makes everyday life difficult for Palestinians.
 Barriers, fences and buffer zones meant to secure settlers restrict the freedom, movement and commerce of Palestinians.
 Both populations are frequently attacked by militants from the other side.
-When Palestinians are accused, 95 percent of cases are prosecuted and Israeli military law applies.
-When Israelis are suspected, that figure drops to 8.5 percent, and Israeli civil law applies.
+When Palestinians are accused, 95% of cases are prosecuted and Israeli military law applies.
+When Israelis are suspected, that figure drops to 9%, and Israeli civil law applies.

 The Reference Shelf